cqse/teamscale-profiler-dotnet/documentation/userguide.md

 #### Install the Profiler

+1. Download the latest profiler release.
-To deploy the profiler, [enable the Azure FTP account][AzureFTP] and upload the profiler DLLs to a location that will not be overwritten by a new app deployment, e.g., `D:\home\site\repository\profiler\`.
-To configure the profiler in Azure, go to the [application settings][AzureAppSettings] and add the environment variables as new application settings entries.
-You may use any configuration variable that the profiler supports.
+2. [Enable the Azure FTP account][AzureFTP] and upload the profiler to a location that will not be overwritten by a new app deployment, e.g., `D:\home\site\repository\profiler\`.
+3. In Azure, go to the [application settings][AzureAppSettings] and add the profiler environment variables as new application settings entries.
+4. Configure the profiler (and UploadDaemon) as usual.
 For the profiler target directory, you may use `D:\home\LogFiles` or a dedicated location, such as `D:\home\site\repository\profiler\traces` (remember to manually create this directory first).

-#### Install the UploadDaemon

-Deploy the upload daemon in the directory `.\UploadDaemon`, relative to the path where you deployed the profiler, e.g., in `D:\home\site\repository\profiler\UploadDaemon\`.
-Configure the trace upload as usual.

 #### Schedule Trace Upload